 I healed just about as fast as I took damage, and even before my vision was restored, I blindly reached out with [Wheel of Sun and Moon], trying to slap healing on the dwarves.
 They were busy picking themselves up off the ground, having been rudely woken up.

 Death by wooden splinters was, generally, a relatively slow, painful way to go.
-Worse-case was a splinter through the eye or heart, but death by a thousand cuts was likelier.
+Worst-case was a splinter through the eye or heart, but death by a thousand cuts was likelier.
 Nobody was dying on my watch though, and I’d like to think I was faster than Ned.

 Not that he’d ever admit it.